Annual Water Withdrawal Reporting

 Flowing artesian well

-Water withdrawals must be reported by completing the Water Withdrawal Reporting Form (PDF 233 kB).
-Please submit via email; alternatively you may fill out, print, and mail the form.
+Water withdrawals must be reported annually by completing the Water Withdrawal Reporting Form (PDF 1.4 MB).
+Please note that this form does not work with "Chrome" internet browser.
+If your facility sells water to users outside of your water district or facility, complete the portion of that form titled Outside Sales To Other Water Systems Or Facilities.
+Please submit the form via email.
+Alternatively you may fill out, print, and mail or fax the form.
 If you are having difficulty reading or submitting the form via email please download a newer version of Adobe Reader.
 A link to a free download can be found in the right hand column of this webpage under "Links Leaving DEC's Website".

 Current Reporting Requirements

-- The water source, the location of the water source and the source capacity if known;
+- The water source, the location of the water source and the source capacity;

-- The amount of water withdrawn for the reporting period, including the average and peak withdrawals, for monthly or other intervals specified by the Department;
+- The amount of water withdrawn for the calendar year including the average and peak withdrawals;

 - The estimated amounts of water returned, if any, the locations of such returns, and the method of such returns;

-- The water conservation and efficiency measures undertaken during the reporting period.
+- The water conservation and efficiency measures undertaken during the reporting period; and

 Water Use Reporting Exemptions